mpanighetti/dnd5e-mote/bestiary/murexian-creature.md

 _**Toxic Infusion.**_ The Toxic Injection trait deals an additional 3d6 murexian poison damage on a hit with attacks using a natural weapon.

-_**Venom Surge.**_ A creature that is already poisoned by murex and fails the Poisonous Skin saving throw from new skin contact instead suffers one level of exhaustion.
+_**Venom Surge.**_ A creature that is already poisoned by murex and fails the Poisonous Skin Saving Throw from new skin contact instead suffers one level of exhaustion.
 A creature cannot have more than one level of exhaustion at a time caused by the Venom Surge trait from the same murexian creature.

 ## Example Murexian Creatures